aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_cc.rst

 Lastly, the lab will initiate a Network Rollback to revert the changes that were implemented.
 The Network Rollback feature can greatly minimize downtime and gives the user the ability to restore the environment to a previous network state quickly.

-**If students have not completed previous lab modules or have reset their environment:**
+.. note:: Did you know → the “cvp” script is composed of python code that uses the CloudVision Portal Rest API to automate the provisioning of CVP Configlets.

+TASK 1: Apply a Configlet Builder to create a group of Tasks
+************************************************************

 1. Log into the LabAccess jumpserver:
     1. If starting from this lab module, type ``cvp`` at the prompt.
 The script will configure all devices in the lab so you can complete this lab.

-.. note:: Did you know → the “cvp” script is composed of python code that uses the CloudVision Portal Rest API to automate the provisioning of CVP Configlets.

-TASK 1: Apply a Configlet Builder to create a group of Tasks
-************************************************************

-We want to add several Loopbacks to each device using a Configlet Builder at the ‘Leaf’ level.
+Now we want to add several Loopbacks to each device using a Configlet Builder at the ‘Leaf’ level.

-1. Navigate to the 'Network Provisioning' page under the 'Provisioning' tab.
+2. Navigate to the 'Network Provisioning' page under the 'Provisioning' tab.

 .. image:: images/cvp_cc/cvp_cc01.png
    :align: center